Andrew Rawlins: Rhodesian Bush War

 By March 1967 Rawlins was a military liaison officer to the diplomatic mission in Pretoria, South Africa.
 In a memorandum addressed to the Rhodesian Army's chief of staff, Brigadier Keith Coster, he recommended swift and offensive action against the guerrillas to prevent them building up strength and proposed the improvement of intelligence, communications and logistics arrangements.
 He also advocated that the army be equipped with the best possible equipment and receive realistic training.
 Rawlins wanted to avoid the army being hemmed into defensive positions as the French had been during their defeat in the First Indochina War and the Portuguese were then experiencing during the Angolan War of Independence.
 Following experience in August-September 1967's Operation Nickel Rawlins ordered the School of Infantry to research how tracking skills could be taught to the army.
 This eventually led to the establishment of a combat tracking school by the Rhodesian SAS.

-By June 1976 Rawlins was a brigadier.
-He retired later that year but was brought back, as a major general, to become the first commander of the newly established Guard Force.
+Rawlins was promoted to the acting rank of brigadier on 14 December 1970 to command 1st Brigade; the following year he was awarded the Exemplary Service Medal for 27 years service.
+On 11 November 1973, by which point he had been promoted to the rank of major-general, he was appointed an officer of the Legion of Merit.
+By February 1974 Rawlins was serving as the Rhodesian Army's chief of staff.
+He retired in 1976 but was brought back to become the first commander of the newly established Guard Force.
 This was a mixed-race unit formed to defend the protected villages established by the Ministry of Internal Affairs to separate the rural population from the ZAPU and ZANU guerrillas.
-Rawlins was replaced as commander of the Guard Force in February 1977 by Brigadier W. A. Goodwin.
+Rawlins was replaced as commander of the Guard Force in February 1977 by Brigadier Bill Godwin.
 Rawlins became the Rhodesian Army's director of psychological warfare, remaining in post until 1979.
+He then fled to South Africa, where he died in 1984 at the age of 59.